Fibered ribbon pretzels: Pretzel knots, graphs and Donaldson's obstruction

 where sign stands for the signature and $w\in\mathrm{H_2}(X_{\Gamma};\Z)$ is the so-called Wu class.
 This class is the unique integral lift to $\mathrm{H_2}(X_{\Gamma};\Z)$, with coordinates 0 or 1 in the basis of $\mathrm{H_2}(X_{\Gamma};\Z)$ given by the vertices of the graph, of the unique solution in $\mathrm{H_2}(X_{\Gamma};\Z_2)$ of the equation

 There is an easy algorithm to determine the Wu set, that is the set of vertices $v_i^w$ of the graph which satisfy $w=\sum_i v_i^w$ [see for example \cite[Section 3.2]{pretzel} and \cite{NeuRay}].
 An important feature that we want to note here is that, for ribbon pretzel knots and when working with a negative definite graph, we can always assume that the embedding of the Wu class in the closed manifold $X_\Gamma\cup W$ (where $W$ is a rational homology ball) is the sum of all the basis vectors of the standard negative definite lattice, in symbols, $\iota(w)=\sum_i^ke_i$.
-Indeed, in this case, Equation~\eqref{e:cong} via the embedding $\iota$ reads
+Indeed, as $\det(Y_K)=\det(Q_\Gamma)$ is odd, $\iota(H_2(X_\Gamma))\subset H_2(X_\Gamma\cup W)$ has odd index, so reduction modulo 2 is surjective; thus in this case, Equation~\eqref{e:cong} extends to all $x\in H_2(X_\Gamma\cup W)$ and via the embedding $\iota$ reads

 Considering this last congruence in particular for the classes $x=e_i$, for each standard basis vector $e_i$, we obtain that all the coefficients appearing in the expression of $\iota(w)$ need to be odd (and in particular non-zero).
-Moreover, since ribbon knots have signature zero, Equation~\eqref{e:sign} reads $k=Q_\Gamma(w,w)=-\mathrm{Id}(\iota(w),\iota(w))$, which immediately implies that the coefficients need to be at most 1 in absolute value.
+Moreover, since ribbon knots have signature zero, Equation~\eqref{e:sign} reads $-k=Q_\Gamma(w,w)=-\mathrm{Id}(\iota(w),\iota(w))$, which immediately implies that the coefficients need to be at most 1 in absolute value.
 By eventually applying some automorphisms of $(\Z^k,-\mathrm{Id})$, sending a basis element $e_i$ to $-e_i$, we can assume all the coefficients are $+1$ and therefore $\iota(w)=\sum_i^ke_i$ as claimed.